mathmotta/word-navigator/README.md

 ## Custom extensions

 AsyncEnumerable is all nice and shiny, but it doesn't come with the same interfaces as the normal Enumerable, so I had to make my own!
-See the [AsyncEnumerableExtensions]() to see what kind of methods I made.
+See the [AsyncEnumerableExtensions](/blob/main/src/BluePrism.WordNavigator.Common/Extensions/AsyncEnumerableExtensions.cs) to see what kind of methods I made.

-A special [ConcurrentHashMap<T>]() and extensions for [Collections](), [Files], [Enumerables] and [ConcurrentDictionaries] were also created
+A special [ConcurrentHashMap(T)](/blob/main/src/BluePrism.WordNavigator.Common/Concurrent/ConcurrentHashSet.cs) and extensions for [Collections](/blob/main/src/BluePrism.WordNavigator.Common/Extensions/CollectionExtensions.cs), [Files](/blob/main/src/BluePrism.WordNavigator.Common/Extensions/FileExtensions.cs), [Enumerables](/blob/main/src/BluePrism.WordNavigator.Common/Extensions/EnumerableExtensions.cs) and [ConcurrentDictionaries](/blob/main/src/BluePrism.WordNavigator.Common/Extensions/ConcurrentDictionaryExtensions.cs) were also created

 ## Design Patterns